Nicolaspy84/PtitChat/README.md

  - `/users`: displays all the users you know, with the messages they sent.
 You know a user when you received at least one message of him, in the chat room or privatly.
  - just type your message if you want to send a message on the chat

-To go faster, you can give all the informations in one only command:
+To go faster, you can give all the informations in one only command (add mono in front of the command if you are on OSX) :

 ```
-mono PtitChat.exe -username <username> -port <port> -peers <peer addresses>
+PtitChat.exe -username <username> -port <port> -peers <peer addresses>
 ```